tatakassab/Assembly-Project-1/report.md

 3. **Single-Threaded Execution:**
    - Assumption: The simulator assumes single-threaded execution and does not handle multi-threading or parallelism.
    - Reasoning: Simplifying the simulator to a single-threaded model reduces complexity and is suitable for many educational or introductory purposes.

-4. **Static Memory Allocation:**
-   - Assumption: Memory allocation is static, and there is no support for dynamic memory management (e.g., malloc/free).
-   - Reasoning: Dynamic memory management adds complexity, and a focus on static allocation aligns with the simplicity often desired in simulators.

 ### 3. Known Bugs or Issues